 - Aggressive behavior

-If you notice any of the above side effects in your dog, please consult your veterinarian, as it may require an adjustment in dosage or even discontinuation of treatment.
+If you notice any of the above side effects in your dog, please consult your veterinarian.
+They may require an adjustment in dosage or even discontinuation of treatment.

-As with any medication, it is essential to use caution when using Trazodone.
+As with any medication, caution is essential when using Trazodone.
 Never give Trazodone to your dog without the approval of your veterinarian.

-Do not give this drug to a dog allergic to trazodone hydrochloride or any of its inactive ingredients.
-Also, do not give this drug to a dog under the age of 12 weeks.
+Do not give this drug to a dog allergic to trazodone hydrochloride or its inactive ingredients.
+Also, do not give this drug to a dog under 12 weeks.

 Don’t treat pregnant or nursing dogs with this medication.